imindseye/WebGL-tutorial/README.md

 Sample WebGL program for OSU CSE 5542 by Han-Wei Shen (shen.94@osu.edu)

-1. open-canvas.html and open-canvas.js:  A simple program that opens a webgl canvas and initialize webgl graphics context
+1. open-canvas.html/js:  A simple program that opens a webgl canvas and initialize webgl graphics context
+2. simple-triangles.html/js: draw two triangles using Array Buffer VBO in a default color (red)